Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The off-shell bosonic-string measure that we constructed using the Fenchel-Nielsen coordinates of Teichm\"uller space is an object which lives in the moduli space of hyperbolic Riemann surfaces, because it is invariant under mapping class group (MCG) transformations.
+The off-shell bosonic-string measure that we constructed using Fenchel-Nielsen coordinates of Teichm\"uller space is an object which lives in the moduli space of hyperbolic surfaces because it is invariant under mapping class group (MCG) by construction.
 The action of MCG on the Teichm\"uller space is highly nontrivial and, as a result, the geometry of moduli space is considerably more difficult than the corresponding Teichm\"uller space.
-This means that in order to evaluate the string amplitudes we need a special method for integrating an MCG-invariant function over the moduli space.
+This means that in order to evaluate string amplitudes we need a special method for integrating an MCG-invariant function over the moduli space.
 Below, we describe such a method.

-Consider a hyperbolic Riemann surface with $n$ borders having hyperbolic lengths $L_i,~i=1,\cdots,n$.
+\newl Consider a hyperbolic surface $\mcal{R}$ with $n$ borders having hyperbolic lengths $L_i,~i=1,\ldots,n$.
 Assume that we have the following identity,

-where $f_i$ are real functions of the hyperbolic length $l_{\alpha}$ of the curve $\alpha$ on hyperbolic Riemann surface, which is an MCG image of curve $\gamma=\sum_{i=1}^k\gamma_i$.
-Here, $\gamma_i$ are simple closed curves on the hyperbolic bordered Riemann surface $\mathcal{R}$ with hyperbolic length $l_{\gamma_i}$. $\overline{\text{MCG}}\cdot \gamma$ denotes the set of inequivalent MCG images of the curve $\gamma$.
-We also assume that cutting along curves $\gamma$ provides $s$ disconnected bordered Riemann surfaces $\mathcal{R}^j(\gamma),~j=1,\cdots,s$.
-The Mirzakhani-McShane identity for bordered hyperbolic surfaces \cite{McShane1,Mirz1} is an example of identities of the form \eqref{mcshane1}.
-We will explain the details in the section \ref{MMidentity}.
+where $f_i$ are real functions of the hyperbolic length $l_{\alpha}$ of the curve $\alpha$ on the hyperbolic surface, which is an MCG image of the curve $\gamma=\sum_{i=1}^k\gamma_i$.
+Here, $\gamma_i$s are simple closed curves on the $\mathcal{R}$ with hyperbolic length $l_{\gamma_i}$. $\overline{\text{Mod}}\cdot \gamma$ denotes the set of inequivalent MCG images of the curve $\gamma$.
+We also assume that cutting along curves $\gamma$ produces $s$ disconnected bordered surfaces $\mathcal{R}^j(\gamma),~j=1,\ldots,s$.
+The Mirzakhani-McShane identity for bordered hyperbolic surfaces \cite{McShane199105,McShane199805,Mirzakhani200610} is an example of identities of the form \eqref{eq:an identity on the hyperbolic surface R}.